Radiation Heart Disease

-What is the long term outlook for patients treated with radiation therapy?
+What is the outlook for people treated with radiation therapy?

-As more patients are surviving cancer and living longer, knowledge about the long-term effects of treatment is expanding.
-It is becoming clear that the longer a patient lives after cancer treatment, the more likely that damage to the heart will develop.
+As more people are surviving cancer and living longer, knowledge about the long-term effects of treatment is expanding.
+The risk of developing heart disease increases the longer you live after cancer treatment.
+But technologies that reduce radiation exposure to the heart are lowering this risk.